Support resources for DBS ID verification

 For manual ID verification, when meeting with the ID verifier, you must provide original documents that have been received to your registered address.
 For that reason, you can't bring documents downloaded from the internet.

-You can use other photo ID such as a photo card driving licence along with other documents to confirm your address like a utility bill.
+If you don't have a passport (with or without biometric chip), you can use other photo ID such as a photo card driving licence along with other documents to confirm your address like a utility bill.
+View the list of suitable photo IDs for digital ID verification.

 Atlantic Data, the company that provides the app involved in the digital ID verification process, handles personal data in compliance with GDPR.
 Data is processed and stored securely within the UK on in-house servers using SSL encryption and strict access control.
 Any data shared with third parties, like DBS or Experian, is solely for providing requested services.
 You can find out more on their data protection page.